dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-0-19-0.md

 ## New features

 ### Artifacts
-- The JSON artifacts produced by dbt—manifest, catalog, run results, and sources—are simpler to consume and more clearly documented.
+- The JSON artifacts produced by dbt—manifest, catalog, run results, and sources—are simpler to consume, more clearly documented, and officially versioned at **schemas.getdbt.com**.

 ### State
 - dbt is a little bit smarter at identifying `state:modified` "false positives" that previously resulted from env-based config in `dbt_project`.